JHU-PL-Lab/www-fpse/assignments/assignment6.md

 Some command line argument parsing is done for you.
 You should feel free to change the provided code in any way.

 We will reveal only a few tests to help you get the right output format, but you are expected to thoroughly test your own code.
 Testing is an important part of software development.
 The same tests are revealed on Gradescope as are provided in `src-test/ngrams_tests.ml`.
-If you feel the desired functionality is still ambiguous, then please ask on Courselore for clarification.
+If you feel the desired functionality is still ambiguous, then please ask on Courselore for clarification after reading this entire file.

 ### Implementation requirements.